 - Strengthen the weak muscle groups with muscle-specific exercises.

 - Maintain balanced development of opposing muscle groups for continued injury prevention.

 - Multi-Directional Stability: The body is not designed to move just forward and backward.
 The human body has the ability to move in all directions with ease.
 Only by training coordination can an athlete unlock and utilize their full athletic potential.

-- Variable Resistance: You can train forward, backwards, and diagonals with Burdenko Belts, thera-bands, ropes, TRX straps, water-workouts, and physioballs.
+- Variable Resistance: Burdenko Belts, thera-bands, ropes, TRX straps, rocks, logs, uneven surfaces, water-workouts, and physioballs.

-- Nutritional Intake & Timing: Nutrition adds a huge advantage to athletes who know how to use foods to maximize performance.
+- Nutritional Balance: Nutrition adds a huge advantage to athletes who know how to use foods to maximize performance.
 The key to unlocking this potential is timing.
 A solid nutrition plan will result in:

 - Increased Performance